 Based on these findings an Oil Spill Contingency Plan (OSCP) will be developed specifically for the drilling operation.
-This focuses on treatment at source and offshore remedial action for a major spill from drilling activity.
-The negligible risk of a beaching incident from the drilling location, coupled with the physical attributes of the Falkland Islands make extensive shore based protection both impractical and unwarranted.
+This will focus on treatment at source and offshore remedial action for a major spill from drilling activity, however as the risk of a beaching incident from the drilling location cannot be completely discounted, the need for additional training and shore-based resources will also be incorporated.